-The Pharmacies in Norway provides some health-care services.
-From 2016 patients have received guidance on their inhalation technique.
+Pharmacies in Norway provide some health-care services.
+Since 2016 patients have received guidance on their inhalation technique.

 New Medicine Service

 New Medicine Service «Medisinstart» is a new pharmacy service intended for patients with cardiovascular diseases starting up with a new medicine.
 The service consists of two follow-up consultations with a pharmacist.
 The first at 1-2 weeks and the second at 3-5 weeks after start of the new medicine.

 By the end of 2022, almost 27,000 consultations had been made.
 The average age of the customers who receive this service is 65 years.
 Most of the conversations was about the medicines Atorvastatin, Amlodipine, Candesartan or Metoprolol.

 In 2022 there was a pilot project regarding patients with diabetes type 2.
 The pharmacies had a total of 1,656 conversations with patients with diabetes.
 The experiences so far have been very good, and the conversations revealed that many of the patients have an unmet need for information.